Need a new side dish that pairs perfectly with pork or chicken? Try these Mashed Potatoes with Celery Root and Apples.

 The Barefoot Contessa’s original recipe called for a whole stick of butter (yikes!), no olive oil and ¼ cup heavy cream instead of the fat-free half and half.
 She also added a cup of diced fennel (bulb only) with the other vegetables.
 I have nothing against fennel, I just couldn’t find it at my grocery store.

-8 oz Yukon Gold potatoes, peeled and diced (about 2 medium potatoes)
+- 8 ounces Yukon Gold potatoes peeled and diced (about 2 medium potatoes)

 Add cider or juice and cover pot.
 Bring to a boil, then reduce heat and simmer until vegetables are soft, about 45 minutes.
 Stir occasionally; if mixture seems dry, add more apple juice or cider.
 Once vegetables are soft, if mixture seems too soupy for mashed potatoes, increase heat and cook, uncovered, for about 5 minutes to let some of the liquid evaporate.